FoxLisk/alttp-notes/rooms/PoD/junction2.md

 # Menu

-The menu is >>>.
+The menu is `>>>`.
 I menu at the end of my walk left, to have a second to decide how to deal with the bari RNG.
 This isn't an important menu buffer; do it wherever you prefer.

+If you have powder/shroom, you can do a 2-move menu instead of `>>>`.
+My recommendation is to do all possible menus as if you don't have powder/shroom unless you intend to never drop them.

+[TODO: general philosophy writeup]

 # What